CoderDojo-Content/Intermediate-Unity/en/DetectingCollisions.md

     }
     ```

+6. Lets play a different noise if the player collides with an asteroid.
+Create another *AudioSource** and call it "DestroyPlayerSound".
+Add the "explosion_player"

-6. Now you have detected collisions between all of the objects in your game.
+7. You have detected collisions between all of the objects in your game.
 You might have noticed a bug after the player is destroyed!
 If you have the time after you finish you can try to fix the bug!